bible verses about being a good steward of money

 A fool and his money are soon parted: This proverb cautions against reckless spending or making bad investments.
 Wisely managing your finances helps you stay out of debt and maintain financial stability.

-See also basketball bible verses
+See also amend your ways bible verses

 Don’t put all your eggs in one basket: This proverb teaches us not to rely too heavily on one source of income or investment.
 Diversifying your investments helps spread out the risk so that if one fails, you can still make a profit with other investments.